lucasjwilber/lab-02/README.md

 Start time: 10:50

+Finish time: 12:15

+Actual time needed to complete: 1:25

+Number and name of feature: Feature #3: Style the Application

+Estimate of time needed to complete: 30

+Start time: 12:50

-Finish time:
+Finish time: 1:09

-Actual time needed to complete:
+Actual time needed to complete: 19